ejmastnak/ejmastnak.com/content/tutorials/vim-latex/luasnip.md

 **TLDR** (if you're familiar with Lua):
 `snip_params` is a Lua table;
-the data type and purpose of each table key is clearly stated in `:help luasnip-snippets` (just scroll down just a bit).
+the data type and purpose of each table key is clearly stated towards the end of `:help luasnip-snippets`.
 You can now [jump to the next section](#shortcut).
 **End TLDR**.